Fenton High School (Illinois)

-Fenton High School, or FHS, is a public four-year high school located in Bensenville, Illinois, located on the western suburbs of Chicago, Illinois, in the United States.
+Fenton High School, or FHS, is a public four-year high school located in Bensenville, Illinois, located on the western suburbs of Chicago, in the United States.
 It is the only school in Community High School District 100.

 History

 High school education started in Bensenville as a two-year, then three-year high school serving the Bensenville area from 1917-1924 as part of Bensenville Elementary School District 2.
 In 1925 Community High School District 100 was founded with a four-year program serving both Bensenville and Wood Dale.
 In 1927, Bensenville Community High School was built.

 By 1951, the enrollment grew far beyond the building's capacity and a referendum was passed allowing the board to build a new building.
 Opened in September 1955, the school was named Fenton Community High School after Frederick C. Fenton, the district's first superintendent.

 Academics

 In 2007, Fenton had an average composite ACT score of 20.0, and graduated 87.3% of its senior class.
 The average class size is 17.9.
 Fenton has not made Adequate Yearly Progress on the Prairie State Achievement Examination, which with the ACT, acts as the test in Illinois to fulfill the federal No Child Left Behind Act.
 The school has not met the overall AYP in reading, as did three subgroups.
 One subgroup failed to meet AYP in mathematics.

 The school awards credit on a semester basis, with students being required to earn 45 semester credits for graduation.
 Starting with the class of 2012, graduation requires 8 semesters of English, 7 semesters of physical education, 6 semesters in social studies and math, and four in science.
 Two credits are required in fine and applied arts (which includes foreign languages).
 One semester is required in health and information processing.

-The school offers 19 Advanced Placement courses: Studio Art, French Language, German Language, Spanish Language, Computer Science, Statistics, Calculus (AB & BC), Biology, Chemistry, Physics 1, U.S. History, World History, Microeconomics, and Macroeconomics.
+The school offers 19 Advanced Placement courses: Studio Art, French Language, German Language, Spanish Language, Computer Science, Statistics, Calculus (AB & BC), Biology, Chemistry, AP Physics 1, U.S. History, World History, Microeconomics, and Macroeconomics.

-In English, there is a year-long course termed "AP American Literature", which is designed to prepare students for the AP English Language test.
-There are two single semester courses titled "AP American Writers" and "AP Seminar in English" which jointly prepare students for the AP English Literature test.
+In English, there is a year-long course termed "AP American Literature", which is designed to prepare students for the AP English Language and Composition test.
+There are two single semester courses titled "AP American Writers" and "AP Seminar in English" which jointly prepare students for the AP English Literature and Composition test.

 AP Computer Science A is also offered.

 All students are required to complete 25 hours of community service for graduation.